grouprise/grouprise/docs/administration/authentication/external_providers.md

 # External Authentication Providers

 *grouprise* can be configured to use external authentication sources (e.g. social platforms).
-This allows users to re-use existing external accounts instead of memorizing another password for a local account.
+This allows users to reuse existing external accounts instead of memorizing another password for a local account.

 *grouprise* uses [django-allauth](https://www.intenct.nl/projects/django-allauth/) for